nhhoang96/phonemic_xlingual/README.md

 ## Dataset
 We generate and conduct evaluation on orthographic-phonemic alignment dataset for CJKV languages on Part-of-Speech (POS) and Named Entity Recognition (NER) tasks.
 The datasets are extracted from [XTREME benchmark](https://github.com/google-research/xtreme).
 Please take a look at our paper for details of the preprocessing steps.

+**NOTE:** For consistency purposes, for NER tasks, labels are generated on character levels across all 4 languages.

 ## Configuration
 Adjust configurations in ./scripts/run_ner.sh (for NER tasks) and ./scripts/run_pos.sh (for POS tasks)